RM1708/hyunyoung2_Machine_Learning/Tutorial/Tensorflow/01.DataSetting/images/README.md

 # Image folder

-This is for reference folder of each directory written with jupyter notebook.
+This is for reference of image of each file written with jupyter notebook.

+Particularly, For 01.
+DataSetting Directory